medz/alien-signals-dart/README.md

 ## Adoption

-- [solidart](https://github.com/nank1ro/solidart) - [WIP] Signals in Dart and Flutter, inspired by SolidJS
+- [solidart](https://github.com/nank1ro/solidart) - ❤️ Signals in Dart and Flutter, inspired by SolidJS
+- [Oref](https://github.com/medz/oref) - 🪄 A Flutter package that brings hooks-like magic to widgets using signals

 ## Basic Usage